All about gold: carats and karatsBy Simone Walsh

 Different carats of gold

-Pure gold is generally considered to be too soft to make jewellery with on its own, however, it may be used for gilding, plating or for making ceremonial objects.
+24ct is pure gold: there is no higher carat for gold.
+It's generally considered to be too soft to make jewellery with on its own, however, it may be used for gilding, plating or for making ceremonial objects.
 It has a luminous, rich and warm golden colour.
 Given it's purity, 24ct gold is also the most expensive version of gold by weight.

 22ct gold is 22 parts pure gold, making it 91.67% pure.
 The remainder can be made up of alloyed metals like zinc, copper, silver and nickel which are responsible for its enhanced strength.
 Gold jewellery made with 22ct metal is reliably durable, but it still retains much of the beautiful colour of 24ct gold, making it a good compromise.
 However, it's level of purity also makes it expensive.